To lead, you first have to learn: Henderson and Cairine Scott’s gift for OISE students

 Meet the scholarship recipients poised to make a difference

-Kalysha Eccleston, a recent recipient of the George Flower award, is completing her final semester for her master’s degree in adult learning.
-She already had a diploma in social service work and a degree in forensic psychology, and has been working at the Canadian Mental Health Association.
+Kalysha Eccleston (MEd 2022), a recent recipient of the George Flower award, earned a master’s degree in adult learning.
+She already had a diploma in social service work and a degree in forensic psychology, and had been working at the Canadian Mental Health Association.
 “But I have a love for teaching,” she says.
 “I love everything that comes with it.
 I teach youth finance workshops, and I came to OISE because I wanted to take my skills and bring them to classrooms.”

 Completing her degree involved some challenges.
-“Because I’ve been in school for so long, OSAP wasn’t funding my whole tuition,” she explains.
+“Because I’d been in school for so long, OSAP wasn’t funding my whole tuition,” she explains.
 “I was going to have to get a bank loan but thankfully, I received this award.
 It really helped me out.
-It brought my stress levels from a high to a low, and I’m very grateful.”
+It brought my stress levels from a high to a low, and I was very grateful.”

-Bushra Khan began her doctoral studies at OISE in 2019.
-After her exams in November, she’ll be fully concentrated on her thesis research.
-She might not be there if not for the Scott’s scholarship.
+Bushra Khan began her doctoral studies at OISE in 2019 and is now fully concentrated on her thesis research.
+She might not be here if not for the Scott’s scholarship.
 A parent of two who also runs a coaching business and teaches at Seneca College, Khan found the pandemic upheavals tough.
 “Without the award, I would have to take a break in my academic work without clear indication when I would be able to join again,” she says.

 Khan’s parents grew up in Bangladesh, where many NGOs operate, “so I’ve always been interested in the nonprofit leadership landscape there,” she says.
 “My research is on how facilitative leadership training can improve the emotional intelligence, leadership ability and preparedness to achieve organizational goals for nonprofit leaders in Bangladesh.
 I hope I get to prove that such a training program does in fact equip organizations to bring in more financial stability, more stakeholder autonomy, and more leaders who go beyond good to great.”